BALVX/BALVX/README.md

 # Khaled Or Alone ![](https://komarev.com/ghpvc/?username=AYMENJD&color=blueviolet)
-OwO hello! its me Khaled.
+Hello world its me Khaled , And sometimes it's Alone (:
 ## About Me
-- I just start coding in 2019, I love that.
+- I just start programmer 🧑🏻‍💻 in 2019, Maybe
 - I love the sound of smashing the keyborad just for "Hello world".
 - Also i love networking and cyberSecurity world.